Asset Management Is Hospitality's Most Misunderstood Career - Dina Winder, Highgate

 Dina: Yeah.
 So Highgate is an amazing company.
 Largest independent, still very much in its roots of owner-operator, which is one of the reasons that I joined and I came on board.
 Super smart people, the smartest people I've worked with, who are constantly changing the paradigm of how we work, trying to think of things just differently.
 No doesn't exist here.
 It's, "Okay, well, let's just try it."
 Which is something I love, and that's one of the reasons I joined.
 So I was working private equity, and this opportunity, really I didn't know what I was going to be doing.
 I was talking to a bunch of the principals, and they're like, "Just come on board."
 Well, what am I going to do?
 They said, "Well, this is great."
 So I wound up, I started our asset management group when I came on board in '21.
 And before then the acquisitions team was doing the asset management, which is how it is in a lot of shops.
 But the portfolio was getting bigger, and we needed some more institutional asset management.

 Josiah: So the portfolio is large, it's diverse.
 We are recording at one of your hotels in Midtown Manhattan.
-I'll include a link in the show notes where people can check out the portfolio, because there's a lot of amazing hotels, including this one.
-And we were talking before recording around, we want to raise awareness of what is asset management.
-And you are the president of the Hospitality Asset Managers Association.
+I'll include a link in the show notes where people can check out the portfolio, because there are a lot of amazing hotels, including this one.
+And we were talking before recording, around, we want to raise awareness of what asset management is.
+So you're the president of the Hospitality Asset Managers Association.
 You're running asset management here at Highgate.
 For people who are unfamiliar with this part of the hospitality ecosystem, what is asset management?

 Dina: In one phrase, it's being the owner's rep, which I think is something that people can kind of get their head around.
 But it's that person at the table who is keeping the owner's interests in mind.
 So on a day-to-day basis, it could look completely different, and every day is different, which is why I love it.
 But it's everything from underwriting and doing due diligence on a deal to financing, construction, renovation.
 You're putting together a business plan, and then you're executing that business plan.
 So sometimes there's a big renovation and repositioning.
 Sometimes it's just, hey, this is a cash flowing hotel, let's just keep it a cash flowing hotel, and it's a different risk profile in our portfolio.
 So we're making investments for different reasons, and I think that's the interesting part.
 Every hotel has its own story, and we say that from the management perspective all the time.
 But it's the same from an investment perspective, right?
 No two deals are the same.

-Josiah: I find that fascinating.
-I had the privilege of being on a panel that you led at the NYU International Hospitality Investment Forum talking about this, and on the show, on Hospitality Daily, I'm trying to raise awareness of how the economics need to work for owners for all the beautiful things that you mentioned at the beginning of our conversation, being attracted to so many elements of hospitality.
-But the financials need to work, the economics need to work for owners, and I feel like some pockets of the industry are having more awareness of this.
-But for people maybe that are new to this world, or maybe don't care about owner returns, I wonder if you could speak to why the profitability of hotels matters across the ecosystem, because I think it's fundamentally important for all the things we love in hospitality.
+Josiah: Yeah.
+I find that fascinating.
+I'm trying to raise awareness of how the economics need to work for owners for all the beautiful things that you mentioned at the beginning of our conversation, being attracted to so many elements of hospitality.
+And I wonder if you could speak to why the profitability of hotels matters.